 Adding Fonts to Custom WordPress Themes

 CSS3 makes it very easy for you to add fonts using the @font-face rule.
-I will explain in details how it works and how to apply it to add fonts to your WordPress site.
+I will explain in detail how it works and how to apply it to add fonts to your WordPress site.
 Before adding fonts to your theme, it is advisable you create a child theme.
-You can learn how you create WordPress child theme from my previous tutorial – building responsive navigation in WordPress.
+You can learn how you create a WordPress child theme from my previous tutorial – building responsive navigation in WordPress.

 Step 1: Download Web Font